pratermade/website/content/projects/testing-esp32-s2-mini/index.md

 So it led me down a sucessful path with the following steps.
 (There might be better ways, this was just the first thing I've tried)
 * Installed the latest Tasmoto firmware Here [tasmoto](https://tasmota.github.io/install/)
     * Plugged in the board into my computer using USBC
         * Had to hit the Reset and '0' buttons a few times to get my Windows 10 box to recognize it.
+        * Hold down 0 button.
+Press reset button and release, release 0 button
 * Set the new tasmodo device to use local network
     * Used my Android phone to connect to the tasmodo WAP that showed up
     * Set the network setting to use my local WAP